 None of these are particularly ideal for professional purposes.
 The first one, which uses a page number as an identifier, is difficult to remember.
 It also lacks any keywords, which won’t help it rank in search engines.

-The third example simply uses the title of the web page as the URL.
-While this is better than the other examples, it’s still a bit long, and contains stop words.
-Search engines do not bother reading generic words like “is,” “to,” or “in,” so they’re essentially wasted space in your URL.
+💡 Tip: Search engines don’t read generic words like “is,” “to,” or “in,” so they essentially waste permalink space.
 Instead, shorten the permalink to the three to four most descriptive keywords.
 You’ll save space while keeping the SEO benefits.

-How to Edit a Permalink on a Different Website Builder
+How to Change a Permalink With a Site Builder

-Permalinks are one of several good practices to help keep your site healthy, organized, and optimized for search engines.
+Permalinks are web addresses, and they are one of several ways to help keep your site healthy, organized, and optimized for search engines.
 Now that we’ve answered what a permalink is, be sure to check our article for more information on website basics, to SEO for small businesses for the additional steps, and our online marketing section for more free tips on how to draw traffic to your website.